TosbackCgusBridge-Bot/CGUs-versions/Npr/Privacy Policy.md

 *   Information about your interactions with our email messages, such as links you click on and whether you open or forward a message, the date and time of these interactions, and information about the computer or device you use to read emails.
 *   Any errors you encountered during your use of our Services.

-Further information about our use of cookies, pixel tags and other tracking technologies can be found here and in the section that follows.

-**Analytics Data Collection**

-Our Services also make use of third-party analytics, cookie data collection and linking services (collectively "Analytics Services"), including Google Universal Analytics, Google Analytics Demographics and Interest Reporting, Remarketing with Google Analytics, and DoubleClick for Publishers.
+Our Services also make use of third-party analytics, cookie data collection and linking services (collectively "Analytics Services"), including Google Universal Analytics, Google Analytics Demographics and Interest Reporting, Remarketing with Google Analytics, and Google Ad Manager.
 These Analytics Services may use cookies, pixel tags, and other tracking and storage technologies to collect or receive information (not including your name or the email address you register with NPR) from our Services and elsewhere on the Internet and use that information to analyze and measure our audience and target and evaluate the effectiveness of sponsorship credits.
 For example, NPR and Analytics Services may use first-party cookies (such as the Google Analytics cookies) and third-party cookies (such as the Remarketing with Google Analytics and DoubleClick cookies) together to inform, optimize, and serve sponsorship credits based on your past interactions with our Services and other websites or services.
 In addition, we may use analytics data, including but not limited to, geographic, demographic, and interest reporting information to recognize and understand user preferences, make improvements, and for other operational purposes.
-Each Analytics Service's ability to use and share analytics information is restricted by such Analytics Service's terms of use and privacy policy.
+An Analytics Service's ability to use and share analytics information is covered by that service's terms of use and privacy policy.
 To learn more about how Google uses data, visit www.google.com/policies/privacy/partners/.

-Information about opting out of Google Universal Analytics is included in the "Your Choices" section below.
-For a full list of Analytics Services, please contact us.
+Further information about our use of cookies, pixel tags and other tracking technologies can be found here and in "Your Choices" section below.

 **How We Use the Information We Collect**

-We and service providers working on our behalf collect and use information to provide you with a customized interactive experience and to make our Services more valuable to you.
+We and service providers and vendors working on our behalf collect and use information to provide you with a customized interactive experience and to make our Services more valuable to you.
 We also may use the information we collect for fundraising purposes to support our Member stations and public media mission.
-NPR and service providers working on our behalf also may use the information collected through our Services:
+NPR and service providers and vendors working on our behalf also may use the information collected through our Services:

 *   To manage, administer and improve the NPR Services.
 *   To respond to your questions or messages.